petrosgk/SED_with_MultiTaskVAE/README.md

 # SED_with_MultiTaskVAE
-Sound Event Detector based on Multi-Task Learning Model with Variational Information Bottleneck.
+Sound Event Detector and Synthesizer models based on Multi-Task Learning with Variational Information Bottleneck.
-Also includes Sound Event Synthesizer model based on Variational AutoEncoder.

 ## Installation